FluxML/Flux.jl/docs/src/guide/models/basics.md

 layer3s = Layer(3, 2)  # instance with its own parameters
 ```

 The one new thing here is a friendly constructor `Layer(in, out, act)`.
-This is because we anticipate
+This is because we anticipate composing several instances of this thing,
-composing several instances of this thing, with different sizes and different random initial parameters.
+with independent parameter arrays, of different sizes and different
+random initial parameters.

 ```julia
 x = Float32[0.1, 0.2, 0.3]  # input